 Beyond the grace period and fines, several important rules after visa cancellation in UAE affect your day-to-day status and obligations during the transition period.

+Your Emirates ID becomes invalid on the date your residence visa is cancelled.
 You should not use your Emirates ID for any official transaction after cancellation, as it is no longer recognised as a valid identity document in government systems.
 Your passport remains your valid travel and identity document during the grace period.

 Your bank accounts and financial products in the UAE are linked to your residency status.
-Some banks require you to notify them of a visa cancellation and may request updated residency documentation within a set period.Â
+Some banks require you to notify them of a visa cancellation and may request updated residency documentation within a set period.
+If you are departing the UAE permanently, settling outstanding loans, credit cards, or financial obligations before leaving is strongly advisable, as UAE banks and courts can pursue recovery through international channels.

 Health insurance linked to your employment visa is typically cancelled alongside the visa.
 If you need medical attention during the grace period, confirm your coverage status with your previous employer’s HR department or arrange a short-term policy independently.

-If you have dependants on your visa, their residence permits are not automatically cancelled when your employment visa is cancelled.
-You are responsible for cancelling each dependant’s visa separately and ensuring they are covered by the same 30-day rule or transferred to another sponsor before that period ends.
+You are responsible for cancelling each dependant’s visa separately and ensuring they are covered by the same grace period rules or transferred to another sponsor before that period ends.

 Cancel Employment Visa Before Stamping: What Happens